Fetching Data

 Defining operations

 In Apollo iOS, each operation you execute is represented as an instance of a generated class that implements the GraphQLOperation protocol.
-Constructor can be used to define operation if needed.
+Constructor arguments can be used to define operation variables if needed.
 You can then pass an operation object to an ApolloClient to send the operation to the server, execute it, and receive strongly typed results.

 GraphQL operations can be queries, mutations, or subscriptions.
 For more information on using each of these operation types, see their individual usages guides.